Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Application to vector bundles over cycles over projective lines

 \subsection{Proof of Theorem C}

 It is enough to consider the case when $V$ is of positive type.
-Indeed, starting from an arbitrary bundle we can apply twists at smooth points to replace $V$ with $V'=V(N(p_1+\ldots+p_n))$, so that $V'$ is of positive type.
+Indeed, starting from an arbitrary bundle we can apply twists at smooth points to replace $V$ with $V(N(p_1+\ldots+p_n))$, which is of positive type for large $N$.

-As in the proof of Theorem \ref{ABD-equiv-thm}, the spherical twist by $\OO(p)$ transforms the pair $(\OO,V)$ to $\OO_p,E(V,p)[1]$.
+By Lemma \ref{subbun-lem}(ii), the inverse twist with respect to $\OO_C(p)$ transforms the pair $(\OO_C,V)$ to $(\OO_p,E(V,p)[1])$.
 As was shown in \cite{pol09}, the solution of AYBE, associated with the pair $(E(V,p),\OO_p)$, is a trigonometric solution \eqref{trig-AYBE-eq}, corresponding to an associative Belavin-Drinfeld structure $(S,C_1,C_2,A)$ in which $C_2=C_1^k$ for some $k$.
-Hence, by Theorem A, Theorem B and Proposition \ref{g1-Fuk-gen-prop}, the subcategory in $D^b(C)$ generated by the pair $(\OO,V)$ is equivalent to the Fukaya category of some square-tiled surface, in such a way that $\OO$ and $V$ correspond to the Lagrangians $L_1$ and $L_2$.
+Hence, by Theorem A, Theorem B and Proposition \ref{g1-Fuk-gen-prop}, the subcategory in $D^b(C)$ split generated by the pair $(\OO_C,V)$ is equivalent to the Fukaya category of some square-tiled surface of genus $1$, in such a way that $\OO_C$ and $V$ correspond to the Lagrangians $L_1$ and $L_2$.
 Note that in establishing this equivalence we apply Theorem A, so we pass to formal solutions of the AYBE, as explained in Section \ref{alg-form-AYBE-sec}.

-Now we observe that there exists a composition of Dehn twists that takes $L_1$ into $L_2$.
-Under the above equivalence, this corresponds to a composition $\Phi$ of spherical twists that takes $\OO$ into $V$. \ed
+Now we recall that the Dehn twists with respect to the graded Lagrangians $L_1,M_1,\ldots,M_n$ generate the pure mapping class group (see the proof of Proposition \ref{g1-Fuk-gen-prop}).
+Hence, there exists a composition of these Dehn twists and their inverses that takes $L_1$ into $L_2$.
+Under the above equivalence, this corresponds to a composition $\Phi$ of $1$-spherical twists and their inverses that takes $\OO_C$ into $V$. \ed